 Is there an even distribution of alerts or are there a few days when there was a noticeable spike?
 A spike could indicate something suspicious like malware.
 Make a note of those days so you can inspect the alerts (the bar from the chart links directly to the alerts for that specific day).

-Ensure that the alerts that aggregated the most number of indicators show at the top of the list.
-Similar to identifying the users with the highest number of alerts, more indicators help illustrate a more interesting story and provide you with a more solid timeline that you can follow.
+To identify the users with the highest number of alerts, more indicators help illustrate a more interesting story and provide you with a more solid timeline that you can follow.

 Expand the top alerts in the list: